CaioUeno/meta-learning-framework/README.md

 **MetaLearningModel** is the class that does all the work.
 The fit method will use a cross-validation (or a simple train_test_split validation, depends on the cv param) to create a training set to the meta classifier.
 In this process, it train every base model and predict a batch of instances, comparing the output with the true values.

-Depending on the task and mode (combiner and error_measure fuction as well), it will select the best base models for each instances in the batch.
+Depending on the task and mode (**combiner** and **error_measure** fuction as well), it will select the best base model(s) for each instances in the batch.
 It can be a multi-class or even a multi-label task.
-The meta model training set will be composed of instances (as they are in the original problem) and arrays of zeros and ones (targets), indicating which base model were selected or not for each instance (they have number_of_base_models length).
+The meta model training set will be composed of **instances** (as they are in the original problem) and **targets** (arrays of zeros and ones), indicating which base model(s) were selected or not for each instance (they have number_of_base_models length).

+In the prediction step, first the **MetaLearningModel** will predict the instance choosing which base models are going to be used.
+Then, **only those selected bse models** are going to predict the given instance.
+Finally, their outputs is combined using the **combiner** fuction.

 You can see more about this meta learning approach on this paper: https://link.springer.com/chapter/10.1007/978-3-030-61380-8_29.